sylumer/automators/Episodes/000-049/EP027 - Shortcuts in iOS 13 - Diving into the Deep End!.md

 ![[Logo.jpg|200x200]]

 # Synopsis
-In this episode, Rose and David throw caution to the wind and install iOS &amp; iPadOS betas on everything.
+In this episode, Rose and David throw caution to the wind and install iOS & iPadOS betas on everything.
 There are crashes and updates, all in the name of finding out just how impressive the new Shortcuts really is.

 # Hosts
 - [[David Sparks]]